-The MTS System is offered in seven different-sized systems that can be used in single or multiple configurations to effectively filter sizes from small (4 qt. / 3.8 L) to large (510 gal. / 1930.50 L) sump capacity engines, allowing the product to be used virtually on most engines in every industry.
-The MTS model offers water contaminant removal through the Company's patented Polydry[®] polymer technology embedded in each filter element.
+The Puradyn system is offered in seven different-sized systems that can be used in single or multiple configurations to effectively filter sizes from small (4 qt. / 3.8 L) to large (510 gal. / 1930.50 L) sump capacity engines, allowing the product to be used virtually on most engines in every industry.
+The system offers water contaminant removal through the Company's patented Polydry® polymer technology embedded in each filter element.